rabbitmq/server-packages/README.md

 ## What is This?

 This repository contains Actions workflows that produce open source RabbitMQ releases.
-The goal of this automation is to eventually produce alphas (development snapshots), betas (early previews of new feature releases), release candidates and [signed GA releases](https://github.com/rabbitmq/rabbitmq-server/releases).
+They produce alphas (development snapshots), betas (early previews of new feature releases), release candidates and [signed GA releases](https://github.com/rabbitmq/rabbitmq-server/releases).

-Continuously produced development builds (alphas in RabbitMQ parlance) can be found [on the Releases page](https://github.com/rabbitmq/rabbitmq-server/releases).
+Continuously produced development builds (alphas in RabbitMQ parlance) can be found [on the Releases page](https://github.com/rabbitmq/server-packages/releases).

 It has a sibling project, [`rabbitmq/erlang-packages`](https://github.com/rabbitmq/erlang-packages), which produces Debian packages of Erlang and Elixir, as well as RPM packages of Erlang.